Adi1729/Statistics/README.md

 Z- test is used when standard deviation of a population is known and t - test is used when standard deviation is now known for population.
 Instead it is estimated by finding standard deviation of a sample.

-Assumption of a t-test :\
+Assumption of a t-test :
 1. Random sample i.e each sample must be independant of each other which is assumed if samples size < 30 or 10% of population.\
-2. Sample follows Nomral distribution
+2. Sample follows Normal distribution

 Z -test is used when sample size > 30.
 There are different types of t-tests for different purposes.
 Some of the more common types are outlined below.